wrapgenius/wrapgenius.github.io/_posts/2019-09-02-Exploring-Matchup_Value.md

 As a fan of soccer it is accepted that starters will be rotated/rested to keep the best players fresh for the more *important* matches.
 In soccer those are easier to define: some cup games are much less important than say, fighting for a top four finish, or advancing in the Champions League. <br>
 So what about baseball?
 A MLB season is long, and each game could in theory last forever.
 Players work six days a week for six (or seven) months, usually only missing days for injuries.
-But are some matchups more important than others, and is there any benefit in resting players to be fresh for those games$^{\dagger}$?
+But are some matchups more important than others, and is there any benefit in resting players to be fresh for those games?
 To answer that, I put together a simple(ish) simulation to look for improvement in playoff odds for teams that stack their chances of winning when playing teams in their division.
 I start with the assumption that outcomes are well approximated as weighted coin flips, where the weight is a combination of the win/loss record of the teams in question, plus a nudge factor that is positive against division rivals, a little less positive against league rivals, and negative in interleague, with the sum of all nudges equal to zero. <br>
 Thus, my intention is to investigate whether the odds of making the playoffs increases if we manipulate the odds of winning "high value" games by nudging their outcomes, and see if this might be a good strategy.

-$^{\dagger}$ setting aside whether players will go for it; times change, attitudes adapt, case in point: openers.

-Jupyter notebook for this post can be found on [github](https://github.com/wrapgenius/correlated_noise_notebooks/blob/master/estimating_matchup_value_final.ipynb).
+A Jupyter notebook for this post can be found on [github](https://github.com/wrapgenius/correlated_noise_notebooks/blob/master/estimating_matchup_value_final.ipynb).

 ## Algorithm